 Westchester Car Accident Lawyers

-If you are looking for a Westchester car accident lawyer, you have come to the right place.
-Car accident law is one of Grant & Longworth’s core practice areas, and Westchester County is our home.
-Our firm has recovered in excess of $90 million dollars in settlements and verdicts, including an $11.2 million verdict in a car accident case.
+Grant & Longworth is your Westchester car accident lawyer.
+Our firm has recovered in excess of $90 million dollars in settlements and verdicts, including an $11.2 million Westchester Supreme Court jury verdict in a car accident case.

 If you are reading this page, there is a good chance that you or a loved one were recently in a car accident.
 If you were injured due to the carelessness of another driver, Grant & Longworth can help.
 You may be entitled to substantial compensation.